Tomato Companion Plants

 Companion Plants for Tomatoes

 Companion planting works by creating a synergistic relationship between plants.
 Some plants repel pests, while others attract beneficial insects.
-This natural pest control reduces the need for chemical pesticides and promotes a healthier, better tasting tomato plant.
+This natural pest control reduces the need for chemical pesticides and promotes a healthier, better producing tomato plant.

 Basil